J.E. Heartbreak

 J.E.
 Heartbreak is the second album by the American R&B group Jagged Edge.
-It was released by So So Def and Columbia on September 28, 1999, in the United States.
+It was released by So So Def and Columbia on September 18, 1999, in the United States.
 The title of the album is a reference to R&B group New Edition's 1989 hit "N.E.
 Heart Break".
-Upon its release, the album peaked at number eight on the US Billboard 200 and atop the Top R&B/Hip-Hop Albums.
-It was also certified platinum by the Recording Industry Association of America (RIAA) and reached silver status in United Kingdom.
+Upon its release, the album peaked at number 8 on the US Billboard 200 and atop the Top R&B/Hip-Hop Albums.
+It was also certified Platinum by the Recording Industry Association of America (RIAA) and reached Silver status in United Kingdom.

 Promotion

-The album spawned four singles, three of which made the top 20 on the Billboard Hot 100.
-While lead single "Keys to the Range" became the group's first single not to chart on the latter chart, second single "He Can't Love U" reached number 15 on the Hot 100, becoming the group's first top 20 single, while reaching number three on Billboards Hot R&B/Hip-Hop Singles & Tracks.
+The album spawned four singles, three of which made the Top 20 on the Billboard Hot 100.
+While lead single "Keys to the Range" became the group's first single not to chart on the latter chart, second single "He Can't Love U" (first appeared on the soundtrack to the 1999 LL Cool J film In Too Deep) reached number 15 on the Hot 100, becoming the group's first Top 20 single, while reaching number 3 on Billboards Hot R&B/Hip-Hop Singles & Tracks.
 "Let's Get Married" was the third single released from the album.
-It reached number eleven on Billboard Hot 100 and managed to become the group's first single to reach number one on the Hot R&B/Hip-Hop Singles & Tracks.
-Final single "Promise" also reached the top of the chart.
+It reached number 11 on the Hot 100 and was the group's first single to reach number 1 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The final single, "Promise", also topped the chart.

 Critical reception

 Vibe editor Joanne Eustache found that "Jagged Edge avoids the sophomore jinx and returns with a solid performance with their new release, J.E.
 Heartbreak.
 Group members Wingo, Case, Brasco and Quick — led by founder, producer and label-owner Jermaine Dupri — stick to the formula that slowly but surely brought them gold sales with last year's debut A Jagged Era."
 AllMusic editor William Ruhlmann felt that J.E.
 Heartbreak "the group's slavish obeisance to current R&B conventions continued to be its aesthetic stumbling block.
 As producer/writer Jermaine Dupri's answer to Boyz II Men, Jagged Edge turned out another set full of slow jams indistinguishable from what was already all over urban radio."

 PopMatters Mark Anthony Neal found that "Jagged Edge does little to distinguish themselves from the host of wannabes who currently vie for whatever mantle of success New Edition could even hold claim to.
 Largely produced by Jermaine Dupri and newcomer Bryan-Michael Cox, J.E.
 Heartbreak, the follow-up to the groups gold selling debut A Jagged Era is as polished as most contemporary R&B; production."
 Entertainment Weekly Matt Diehl wrote: "Producer Jermaine Dupri's surprisingly innovative grooves give these soul slicksters an edge over their boys-to-men brethren."
+Steve Jones from USA Today noted that JE Heartbreak blends "silky ballads" with "street-tempered beats," while emphasizing that the group’s strength remains in romance, though the album "really doesn't break any new ground" in its mix of love songs and danceable tracks.